Daniel-Mietchen/datascience/emergency-response.md

 I am particularly interested in the intersection between the two, i.e. organizations that use open approaches and consistently provide emergency responses.
 My motivation to collect this information is two-fold:
  1. to advance my general understanding under which conditions open approaches are being favoured over closed ones,
- 1. to see how my own activities as an open researcher or as a volunteer for open knowledge initiatives like Wikimedia can be integrated with emergency response activities.
+ 1. to see how my own activities as an open researcher or as a volunteer for open knowledge initiatives like Wikimedia can be integrated with emergency response activities, particularly with the digital response, as I am rarely in a position to respond on the ground.

 While I started this repo in an open-ended fashion, it has since evolved a focus on data sharing in public health emergencies, which has been receiving a growing interest lately, as discussed in [this paper](http://dx.doi.org/10.1371/journal.pmed.1002109).
+I have also begun to give talks on the subject, e.g. [at SciDataCon 2016](https://github.com/Daniel-Mietchen/talks/blob/master/SciDataCon2016.md) and [at IMED 2016](https://github.com/Daniel-Mietchen/talks/blob/master/IMED-2016.md).

 # Epidemics